 1 I will give thanks to you, Lord, with all my heart;

 I will tell of all your wonderful deeds.

 2 I will be glad and rejoice in you;

 I will sing the praises of your name, O Most High.

 When I read that, my tears flowed.
 I said, “Okay, Lord, this is what You’re telling me to do.
 After all that happened, thank You if this is Your will.”
 The fire happened on a Friday.
 By that Sunday, we were already testifying to the goodness of the Lord.

 BITS: In church?

 EPO: We saw the goodness of the Lord despite what happened.

-BITS: How remarkable that God would give you that personal Word with the word “sing”, since your family is a family of singers!
-It’s so personalized, really for you.
-[Laughter]
+BITS: How remarkable that God would give you that verse with the word “sing” since you are a family of singers!
+It’s so personalized!
+[Mutual Laughter]

 EPO: One day after, we were just staying all in one room with all the kids.
 I was reading the Bible trying to gain more strength.
 Physically, I was so exhausted but then spiritually, I wanted to be intimate with the Lord to sing of His goodness.
 This was the time when I read Psalm 9:1-2.
 So I was thinking, “What is good?”
 I was just looking around and I saw my kids.
 I thought, Okay, we are in a small room but we are all complete.
 I can see the goodness of the Lord in that.
 We were in an airconditioned room with food on the table.
 That is already a provision of the Lord.
 He used my brother-in-law.
 My brother-in-law was so generous.
 He really fed us so well.